fairytaib/Frontgate/README.md

   ![W3C Validation Javascript page](./readme_pictures/testing/w3c-validation/css-jigsaw-validation.png)

-- **Lighthouse Performance**: The website was evaluated using Google's Lighthouse extension and received the following performance ratings:
+- **Lighthouse Performance**: The website was evaluated using Google's Lighthouse extension and received the following performance ratings on all pages:

   - Performance: 90/100
   - Accessibility: 98/100